 Who brewed ales during this time?
 Did Ye Olde Microbreweries exist?
 Actually, most brewers were women.

 These women were called alewives and brewed beer at home to supply men and their families with beer.
 Some alewives sold their beer, providing income for their families.
 This was especially important for widows and other women without a family.

 Well, for starters, we’re no longer chugging ales for nutrition and calories!
 Or at least I hope most of you aren’t…

 As you will see in the rest of this article, the ale style has expanded to fit several categories.
-From various IPAs to light pale ales, the ale is now secondary compared to the other styles it spawned.
+From IPAs to light pale ales, and stouts to sour beers, there are so many different unique styles of ale.

 Different Types of Ales

 There’s a ton of diversity when it comes to ales.
 Let’s take a look at some different ale styles!

 A bold or strong ale is usually classified as any ale that has an ABV exceeding five percent; this broad category encompasses more specific styles of ale, including Burton Ale, as well as American and European strong ales.